 Countries of destination are often reluctant in dealing with the issue as it does not concern their own children.
 Currently the international media is trying to make these countries accountable since the smugglers are using their venues and resources for funding the business.
 Unfortunately, public opinion and policy makers in countries of destination perceive child trafficking as a foreign movement organised by transnational networks whose consequences do not concern their community.

-Trafficking is often perceived as an emergency issue, instead of being seen as a long-term issue with multi-dimensional consequences.
+Cocaine trafficking is often perceived as an emergency issue in Africa, instead of being seen as a long-term issue with multi-dimensional consequences.
 With respect to child trafficking, the West African media has started to be more responsive and involved, taking part in the process of educating populations.
 The power of broadcasting stories can reach many communities, including those where education in schools remains precarious.
 Most important, media has the potential to raise awareness among exposed individuals, as well as those whose responsibility is to protect the vulnerable.

 The media outlets in the West African countries are still in transition, many of the publications still being tempted to prioritise sensational stories with a strong impact, focusing mainly on slavery.
 Although slavery is still a major issue in Africa and beyond, highlighting slavery-related stories can shade off other types of human trafficking that are overlooked in the society (child / migrant trafficking).
 The lack of tangible and accurate information on the child trafficking phenomenon undermines the possibility of a more in-depth media approach that includes its causes and complexities.